Splash Into the Springs Near Gainesville, FL

 Parking is $6 per vehicle and $1 for visitors walking or cycling to the park.

-Poe Springs is the largest spring in Alachua County and is open to visitors Friday-Sunday.
+Poe Springs is the largest spring in Alachua County and is open to visitors 7 days a week.
 The spring pumps 45 million gallons of cool, refreshing water daily.
 The park features a playground, fishing, canoeing, kayaking, tubing, swimming, hiking, picnicking, volleyball courts, softball/kickball/soccer field, nature trails and its own spring.

 Poe Springs Park is a 202-acre public park filled with scenic woodlands and rolling fields, located along the banks of the Santa Fe River.
 The shallow water makes it kid-friendly.
 No pets or alcohol are permitted.
 Scuba diving is not allowed, although you can free dive to explore a small underwater cave!
 Depths are about 25 feet.